Tuuliyo/DLMDWWDE/README.md

 ---

 ### Vault Structure

-The system uses Vault to manage configurations and secrets.
-This directory structure is designed to enhance data governance, security, and isolation by organizing sensitive configurations and credentials in a clear and logical way.
-It enables:
+The system employs Vault to oversee configurations and secrets.
+The directory structure has been meticulously crafted to bolster data governance, security, and isolation by methodically arranging sensitive configurations and credentials in a lucid and coherent manner.
+The following benefits are thereby realised:
-- **Data Security**: Sensitive information (e.g., credentials) is isolated in dedicated directories, reducing the risk of unauthorized access or accidental exposure.
+- **Data Security**: Sensitive information (e.g., credentials) is sequestered within dedicated directories, thereby mitigating the risk of unauthorised access or inadvertent disclosure.
-- **Access Control**: Segregating service configurations supports fine-grained permissions, ensuring only authorized systems or users can access specific data.
+- **Access Control**: Segregating service configurations supports fine-grained permissions, ensuring only authorised systems or users can access specific data.

 ```mermaid
 flowchart TD